boyerjason700/Pewlett-Hackard-Analysis/README.md

 </p>

 # Overview
 Pewlett-Hackard is looking towards the future by analyzing its current workforce to identify who will be eligible for retirement this year and how many positions will need to be filled.
-Using the .csv files provided, we will identify the employees eligiable for retirement and their titles, and also compile a list of employees who will be eligible to participate in a mentorship program.
+Using the .csv files provided, we will identify the employees eligible for retirement and their titles, and compile a list of employees who will be eligible to participate in a mentorship program.

 # Results
 ## Employees eligiable for retirement
-The following criteria was used to determine retirement eligiablity:
+The following criteria was used to determine retirement eligibility:
 - Birth date between 1/1/52 thru 12/31/55
 - Last position held
 - Currently employed